snipercup/CataX/FeatureList.md

 ### Content editor
 Content for this game is created in the content editor.
 On the left, you can select content to edit.
-You can edit tactical maps, maps, items, tiles, furniture, mobs, item groups, wearable slots, skills, and stats.
+You can edit tactical maps, maps, items, tiles, furniture, mobs, itemgroups, wearable slots, skills, and stats.
 - All content is saved as JSON, which allows you to edit the files manually or using an external editor if you want to.
 - Content is loaded as mods, even the core content.
 Put all your json and sprites into /mods/yourmod/ and it can be read by the game.
 ![Catax_content_editor](Media/Catax_content_editor.png)